EmmadUsmani/mc-discord/docs/installation.md

    </details>

-4. Navigate to the "OAuth2" tab, check the "bot" box in the "Scope" panel, then copy the inviatation link at the bottom of the panel.
+4. Navigate to the "OAuth2" tab, check the "bot" box in the "Scopes" panel, then copy the invitation link at the bottom of the panel.
    <details>
    <summary>Image</summary>